Kennen Build Guide by PsiGuard

 One exception is when towers fall, as it can be beneficial for you and your bottom lane to swap positions.
 Generally your bottom lane is going to be better at pressuring towers (since there are two of them) while you'll be pretty safe farming longer lanes where a tower is down.

 Apart from making sure you're in the right lane, make sure you show up to the right fights.
 Teleport is a tool to be used for flanks and to show up to skirmishes and fights around objectives.
 You should not be using it mid-game just to grab a bunch of CS.
-The only time I'd consider Teleporting to a turret past the early game would be if the turret was at risk of being destroyed.
+The only time I'd consider teleporting to a turret past the early game would be if the turret was at risk of being destroyed (or if an ally was being dived by enemy champions).

 Generally, the mid-game is pretty chaotic and a lot of things can happen depending on team compositions and even what level of play you're playing at.
 As a rule of thumb, you should be picking up waves that are going to hit your towers and pushing them out.
 When you have Flash and/or Teleport available, look for opportunities to engage fights and make plays to help your team take down more towers and epic monsters.